datatrail-jhu/07_dataviz/manuscript/10_dataviz_project.md

 After generating this figure, you'll be able to **answer the following questions**:

 ?
-Are there more dogs or cat licenses in this datset?
+Are there more dogs or cat licenses in this dataset?

 A) Dog
 b) Cat